 For passengers traveling to, through, and from Beijing and Shanghai, changes and cancellations will be waived as long as the ticket was bought by January 29 for travel between January 24 to April 30.
 Changes must be made by May 31.

-The airline is suspending flights to Beijing, Chengdu, and Shanghai from February 5 to March 28.
+The airline is suspending flights to Beijing, Chengdu, Shanghai and Hong Kong from February 5 to April 24.
 Flights until February 5 will be done on a limited basis.

 The airline is also all change fees to rebook flights for customers traveling to Wuhan and to other destinations in mainland China and Hong Kong.